sparkflows/writing-new-node/README_widgets.md

 - Selecting a database name from a given list.
 In this case the custom code in the Processor would be able to fetch the list of databases.
 - Selecting a table name from a given list.

-Below is the example of how the code in the Processor look like:
+Below is the example of how the code in the Node/Processor look like.
+It returns an array of Strings which get displayed in the dialog box as a drop down.

     @Override
     public ArrayList<String> getValue1d(String valueOf) {